Schedulix Mobile Dashboard

 Project information

-- Overview: An intelligent scheduling platform connecting service providers with clients through AI-assisted appointment management and real-time availability.
+• Overview: An intelligent scheduling platform that leverages voice and conversational AI to connect service providers with clients through natural language interactions.

 The Challenge